gossard/PowerMerger/README.md

 - Properties and formatting:
   - Nested properties (e.g., `Customer.Name`) and indexers (`Items[0]`) are not supported natively.
   - Arrays/collections are rendered via `.ToString()` (often “System.Object[]”).
 Pre-format them (e.g., `-join ', '`) before merging.
-- Files in “Separated” mode:
-  - The file name is taken as-is from the chosen property (no sanitization).
-Invalid characters will cause an error.
-  - The destination directory (`-DestDir`) must exist.
-  - If the name is empty, a fallback like noname(index-XX) is used.
-  - If no extension is provided (via `-Extension` or inferred), files may be created without an extension.
 - Memory/performance:
   - In Combined mode, the entire output is aggregated in memory before emission.
 For very large data sets, prefer Separated mode.
 - Misc:
-  - Unreplaced placeholders (e.g., missing static values) remain as-is in the output.
+  - Unreplaced placeholders remain as-is in the output.
   - No conditional logic or loops beyond repeating dynamic sections.
   - The progress bar relies on `Write-Progress` and may not display in non-interactive hosts.